Post

 allocated by ... xmalloc libbb/xfuncs_printf.c:50 — The allocation that was overflowed came from xmalloc() (BusyBox’s wrapper around malloc that aborts on allocation failure), called from option_to_env() at the same line 354.
 This confirms that the allocation and the overflow happen in the same function, on the same line — exactly matching the vulnerability described in Part 2.

-The call chain udhcpc6_main → d6_run_script → fill_envp → option_to_env confirms the complete path: the main DHCPv6 client loop receives a response, triggers the configuration script, which populates environment variables, which calls the DNS_SERVERS option handler where the overflow occurs.
+The call chain udhcpc6_main → d6_run_script → fill_envp → option_to_env confirms the complete path: the main DHCPv6 client loop receives a response and calls d6_run_script — the internal C routine that assembles the environment variables (via fill_envp, which invokes the DNS_SERVERS option handler) before it launches the external -s configuration script.
+The overflow happens during that assembly step, while the environment is still being built — not in the shell script itself.

 Lessons from the Process